 ADNOC Distribution is a leading mobility retailer brand in the UAE, with 529 owned and operated retail fuel stations.
 It operates fuel service stations in all seven UAE emirates, and is the largest operator in Abu Dhabi, Sharjah, and the Northern Emirates.
-ADNOC Distribution also operates in Saudi Arabia with 68 service stations and in 2023 entered Egypt market through the acquisition of a 50% stake inherent advantages over competitors for home cooking, and in bulk to in TotaEnergies Marketing Egypt which and creates high barriers to market operates 243 stations, of Egypt's stations, 9 are operated with the ADNOC Distribution brand.
+ADNOC Distribution also operates in Saudi Arabia with 68 service stations and in 2023 entered Egypt market through the acquisition of a 50% stake in TotaEnergies Marketing Egypt which operates 243 stations, of Egypt's stations, 9 are operated with the ADNOC Distribution brand.
 All figures are as of December 31, 2023.